Living costs - rich text section

 Trips home

-If you plan on going home during the term to see family and friends, make an allowance for the coach or rail fares.
+If you plan on going home to see family and friends, make an allowance for the coach or rail fares.

 Trips